mLewisLogic/despec/docs/reports/2025-09-30__phase0__validation_results.md

 - Proceeding to Phase 1 implementation
 - Solo developer / small team usage
 - Internal tool development
-- Despec's target use cases
+- xdd's target use cases

 ---

 ## Conclusion

-The Phase 0 critical infrastructure has been thoroughly validated and is **PRODUCTION READY** for Despec's intended use cases.
+The Phase 0 critical infrastructure has been thoroughly validated and is **PRODUCTION READY** for xdd's intended use cases.

 **Key Achievements**:
 1. ✅ Eliminated TOCTOU race condition (100% success rate)